 Here are some pictures that the Heller family have kindly shared with us:

 I wish to thank the following without whose help this article would still be in my pending file.

-Peter Gooding for sending us the AP interview with John Heller.
-Peter’s wife Carroll-Ann nee: Marshall is related to Elsie Heller.
+- Peter Gooding for sending us the recording of Alfred Pragnell’s interview with John Heller.
+Peter’s wife Carroll-Ann nee: Marshall was a relative of Elsie Heller.